Consumer behavior research

-FaceReader is used worldwide at more than 900 universities, research institutes, and companies.
+FaceReader is used worldwide at more than 1,000 universities, research institutes, and companies.
 This software automatically analyzes 6 basic facial expressions, neutral, contempt, and boredom, interest, and confusion.
 Moreover, it allows you to report about participant responses to commercials, products, or other stimuli.
-New in FaceReader 8 is the option to automatically measure consumption behavior.
-This option will be available for FREE on an experimental basis and with it, you can analyze chewing behavior, taking a bite, and talking.

-Prof. Duncan explains why she chooses FaceReader for her research
+Prof. Duncan on why she chooses FaceReader for her research

 Prof. Susan Duncan is a professor in Food Science & Technology at Virginia Tech.
 She focuses on the role of sensory evaluation.
 With the help of FaceReader, she can capture how people are responding emotionally to products.